Evangelical Lutheran Church of Ingria: Russian Imperial era

-Soviet Era
+Soviet era

-In the early years of soviet rule, the attitude of the Bolsheviks towards the Finnish Church was one of tolerance, the Finns were allowed not only to organize their own church, but also to begin preaching in Russian.
-In January of 1919, representatives from Finnish parishes gathered in Petrograd and formed the Committee of Finnish-Ingrian Evangelical Lutheran Communities, and by the end September of the same year the Committee decided to declare the Finnish Church of Ingermanland independent, since the German committee no longer existed.
+In the early years of soviet rule, the attitude of the Bolsheviks towards the Finnish Church was one of tolerance.
+The Finns were allowed not only to organize their own church, but also to begin preaching in Russian.
+In January 1919, representatives from Finnish parishes gathered in Petrograd and formed the Committee of Finnish-Ingrian Evangelical Lutheran Communities, and by the end September of the same year the committee decided to declare the Finnish Church of Ingermanland independent because the German committee no longer existed.

 On March 3, 1921, the Russian Evangelical Lutheran Episcopal Council officially proclaimed that from now on the parishes of the Church of Ingria would form an independent synodal district with a consistory.
-A General Synod was organized in Moscow, which existed until 1935, until which a bishop's council was later formed.
-Its chairman was Probst Felix Fridolf Relander, a Finnish pastor who was consecrated bishop of Finnish Lutheran parishes in 1921.
+A General Synod was organized in Moscow, which existed until 1935, after which a bishop's council was later formed.
+Its chairman was Probst Felix Fridolf Relander, a Finnish pastor who was consecrated bishop of the Finnish Lutheran parishes in 1921.

-In 1925, Felix Relander died and his duties passed to a consistory of 3 pastors and 4 laymen.
+In 1925, Relander died and his duties passed to a consistory of three pastors and four laymen.
 One of these pastors, Selim Yalmari Laurikkala, who had previously served as the rector of the Church of Saint Regina in Vsevolozhsk, became chairman of the consistory, but was not named bishop.
-Under him, the parishes were led by the Ingermanland Evangelical Lutheran Main Church Council, which was organized according to a charter of 2 clergy and 5 other persons elected for 3 years.
+Under him, the parishes were led by the Ingermanland Evangelical Lutheran Main Church Council, which was organized according to a charter of two clergy and five other persons elected for three year terms.